Kyuuhachi/Aureole/book/src/guide/music.md

 makes the script wait until the `BgmStop` has finished -- it may otherwise feel janky to have the scene progress while the audio is still fading out.

-Finally, `BgmPlay` tell the game to start playing a new track.
+Finally, `BgmPlay` tells the game to start playing a new track.
 The way these IDs map to filenames is done through a file called `t_bgmtbl._dt`.
 Calmare does not currently handle this file, though this is intended to be added in the future.